HarrisonRogers/HarrisonRogers/README.md

 # Hello, I'm Harrison! 👋

 ## About Me
-After seeing everybody else going down the traditional university path, I dove deep into a console and decided to try my hand at something different.
-Now I’m 18 years old, having learnt fundamental skills at Dev Academy, and I'm looking to lend my hand to helping blockchain take over the world.
+I am primarily a Frontend Engineer who dabbles in Web3 and AI development

-In my free time, I'm usually outdoors making the most of Queenstown and its beauty by going for walks or runs, shredding the slopes, playing footy, and going to the gym.
+In my free time, I'm usually outdoors making the most of NZ South Island and its beauty by going for walks/runs, shredding the slopes, playing footy, and going to the gym.

 ## Languages and Tools
 ![React](https://img.shields.io/badge/-React-61DAFB?style=flat-square&logo=react&logoColor=white)